Mintbase/Grants-Program/Neko.md

 Former Laboratory Manager with experience leading teams and scaling operations at a biochem startup.

-Co-Host of NEAR at NIGHT
+Co-Host of NEAR at NIGHT.

 **David Leer:** Co-Founder of Trove Labs.

 Former Senior PM with Engineering background and experience managing projects $350MM in scope.

 “Most Influential” on NEAR and Co-Host of NEAR at NIGHT.

 **Eric Cheung:** Head of Development